ace-wg/ace-revoked-token-notification/draft-ietf-ace-revoked-token-notification.md

 In such a case, if the RS is still storing the access token, the Client will be able to access the protected resource, even though it should not.
 Such an access is a security violation, even if the Client is not attempting to be malicious.

 In order to minimize such a risk, if an RS relies solely on polling through individual requests to the TRL endpoint to learn of revoked access tokens, the RS SHOULD implement an adequate trade-off between the polling frequency and the maximum length of the vulnerable time window.

+## Preventing Unnoticed Manipulation of Access Tokens # {#sec-seccons-token-manipulation}

+As defined in {{sec-issuing-access-tokens-as}}, issued access tokens MUST NOT rely on unprotected headers to specify information as header parameters.
+Also, when issued access tokens are CWTs, they MUST be tagged by using the COSE CBOR tag corresponding to the used COSE object, the result MUST be in turn tagged by using the CWT CBOR tag, and no further tagging is performed.

+This ensures that the RS always computes the correct token hash corresponding to an access token, i.e., the same token hash computed by the AS and C for that access token.

+By construction, the rules defined in {{sec-issuing-access-tokens-as}} prevent an active adversary from successfully performing an attack against the RS, which would otherwise be possible in case the access token is uploaded to the RS over an unprotected communication channel.

+In such an attack, the adversary intercepts the access token when this is sent to the RS.
+Then, the adversary manipulates the access token in a way which is going to be unnoticed by the RS, but without preventing the successful, cryptographic validation of the access token at the RS.
+To this end, the adversary has two possible options:

+* Adding and/or removing fields within the unprotected header(s) of the access token, as long as those fields do not play a role in the cryptographic validation of the access token.

+* Specifically when the access token is a CWT, adding/removing or manipulating possible CBOR tag(s) enclosing the access token.

+After that, the adversary sends the manipulated access token to the RS.

+After having successfully validated the manipulated access token, the RS computes a corresponding token hash different from the one computed and stored by C and the AS.
+Finally, the RS stores the manipulated access token and the corresponding wrong token hash.

+Later on, if the access token is revoked and the AS provides the RS with the corresponding correct token hash, the RS does not recognize the received token hash among the stored ones, and therefore does not delete the revoked access token.

 ## Two Token Hashes at the RS using JWTs # {#sec-seccons-two-hashes-jwt}